Lito-Frito/RK8D/README.md

 ![image](https://user-images.githubusercontent.com/56422761/172072005-6aa99131-0e7b-4d78-a3af-68e92b561b4f.png)

 This is going to be a small project where I will recreate a few arcade games using Python.
-I'll then bundl the games and containerize them as a single image so people.
+I'll then bundle the games and containerize them as a single image so people will have a centralized image for all the games.
 This will ensure that anyone who can run Docker will be able to play my arcade games.
 I'll add more games in the future.

 ## What This Includes